COMCIFS/cif_ed/docs/recommendations.md

 If beam precession was used, this data item should be present and have the value 'yes' or 'y'.
 The precession angle should be given as the value of `_diffrn_precession.angle`, including standard uncertainty where possible.

-### `_diffrn_measurement.integration`
+### `_diffrn_measurement.rotation_mode`

-The method of collecting data from regions of reciprocal space should take one of the values 'beam-tilt', 'rotation' (or its synonym 'continuous') or 'stepwise' according to the technique used.
-The beam-tilt method is sometimes called 'the rotation method' in 3D electron diffraction.
+The method of collecting data from regions of reciprocal space should take one of the values 'rotation' or 'stepwise' according to the technique used.
+Continuous rotation is the usual method in X-ray crystallography.
+'Stepwise' mode icludes cases where the sample is panned or tilted in discrete steps and/or the electron beam precesses around a conical surface normal to the sample.

 ### `_exptl.crystals_number`

 The number of crystals used in the measurement of intensities should be specified.

-### `_refine.diffraction_theory`
+### `_refine.diffraction_theory` and `_refine.diffraction_theory_details`

-This data item can take the values 'dynamical' and 'kinematical', and should always be specified if refinement is performed using the dynamical theory.
+The enumerated data item `_refine.diffraction_theory` can take the values 'dynamical' and 'kinematical', and should always be specified if refinement is performed using the dynamical theory. `_refine.diffraction_theory_details` is a free-text field where _e.g._ a description may be given of the parameters that were refined dynamically.

 ### `refine_diff.density_max`, `_min` and `_RMS`